jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

     ```javascript
     popup3_content += '<audio controls><source src="PATH_TO_FILE" type="audio/mpeg">Your browser does not support the audio element.</audio>';
     ```
 4. Replace the `PATH_TO_FILE` with the path to the file _relative_ to this webpage.
 If it's in the sounds folder, it is going to be `sounds/yell-YELLBisonEating150313.mp3`
+   **VERY IMPORATANT NOTE:** The path and file name are not case sensitive locally, but the Pages server is!!
+For this to work on the web, make sure your path and file name use the same case for all characters as the src as the folder and file.
    ```javascript
    // Popup for marker 3
     var popup3_content = '<h2>Press play to listen to a bison eating</h2><br>';